About Our Club

 Since 1929, the Roseland Park Country Club has operated as a nonprofit organization, providing members with sporting and social events.
 Affectionately known as the “Roseland Club,” it is supported and maintained by volunteers from its private membership.

 The Club has a diverse group of Board Members, executives, and volunteers, who contribute to the ongoing management of the club.
-Club members can enjoy activities including tennis, bridge, bocce, and Men’s and Women’s social groups.
+Club members can enjoy activities including tennis, pickle ball, bridge, bocce, mahjong , pool/snooker/billiards , karaoke and Men’s and Women’s social groups.

-Built in 1929 and recently renovated in 2008, the clubhouse is a popular rental venue for events, with its charming Fireside, Princess and Board rooms.
-With a serving kitchen and in-house bar licensed under LLBO, the Roseland Club frequently hosts corporate and social gatherings.
+Built in 1929 and extensively renovated in 2008, the clubhouse Is a great location for a variety of events with its charming Fireside, Princess and Board rooms, a serving kitchen and in-house bar licensed under LLBO, a ramp and wheelchair accessible main floor washroom.

 The Clubhouse is open to all members of the Roseland Club for events, socials and gatherings.
 The building contains three main rooms, the largest of which is the Fireside Room with a capacity of 100 people.
 Accompanying the Fireside Room on the main floor, the Princess Room features floor-to-ceiling windows and skylights, creating a beautiful naturally-lit space.
-On the lower level of the Clubhouse, members can use the Board Room for meetings and activities.
+On the lower level of the Clubhouse, members can use the Board Room for meetings and activities and to play pool, billiards or snooker.
+This room is also used by the Material Obsession group for sewing and quilting.

 With a serving kitchen on the upper floor, the Club regularly hosts catered luncheons and dinners.
 For smaller gatherings, tea, coffee and light refreshments can be arranged.